Results Registry

 OutcomePending.
 Year 3 data not yet published.

 ControlSame as COSMIC-001.
 Additionally: Year 3 allows distinction between framework trajectory and quintessence field models.
-Key discriminant is curvature of the w(z) function.
+The key discriminant is curvature of the w(z) function.

 CompliancePending